trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/useful_tools_for_analysis.rst

 Export data
 ===========

 For debugging purposes it can be very helpful to have a look at the coarse level matrices as well as the transfer operators.
-MueLu allows to export the corresponding operators to the matrix market format such that the files can be imported, e.g., into MATLAB (or `FreeMat <http://freemat.sourceforge.net/>`_) for some in-depth analysis.
+MueLu allows one to export the corresponding operators to the matrix market format such that the files can be imported, e.g., into MATLAB (or `FreeMat <http://freemat.sourceforge.net/>`_) for some in-depth analysis.

-Using the following xml file writes the fine level operator and the coarse level operator as well as the prolongation and restriction operator to the hard disk using the filenames **A_0.m**, **A_1.m** as well as **P_1.m** and **R_1.m**
+The following xml file writes the fine level operator and the coarse level operator as well as the prolongation and restriction operator to the hard disk using the filenames **A_0.m**, **A_1.m** as well as **P_1.m** and **R_1.m**

 .. literalinclude:: ../../../test/tutorial/n2_easy_export.xml
   :language: xml